Insurgency in Khyber Pakhtunkhwa: 2007 Rawalpindi bombings and state of emergency

 On 3 September 2007, the two coordinated suicide bombers targeted an ISI bus and a line of cars carrying ISI officers.
 The bus attack killed a large number of Defence Ministry workers and the other attack killed an Army colonel.
 In all 31 people, 19 soldiers and 12 civilians, were killed.

 Two months later on 24 November, another military intelligence (MI) bus was again attacked.
 Almost everyone on the bus was killed.
 Another bomber blew up at a military checkpoint.
 35 people were killed, almost all military officials.
-Facing with an intense criticism from media regarding the Red Mosque siege, President Musharraf became involved in a confrontation with the country's judiciary who began taking suo motu actions against the directives issued by Musharraf and his Prime Minister Shaukat Aziz on issues involving the forming of the investigative commission on Red Mosque as well as hearings of victims of the siege, the findings of missing persons, issuing verdicts against the controversial NRO and privatization, and issuing subpoena regarding the extrajudicial killing of Akbar Bugti, in 2006.
-Failing to reach a compromise and subdue the judiciary, Musharraf authorized the decree of sacking around ~70 senior justices including, the Chief Justice Iftikhar Chaudhry, immediately and declared the state of emergency on 9 November 2007.
+Facing with an intense criticism from media regarding the Red Mosque siege, President Musharraf became involved in a confrontation with the country's judiciary who began taking suo motu actions against the directives issued by Musharraf and his Prime Minister Shaukat Aziz on issues involving the forming of the investigative commission on Red Mosque as well as hearings of victims of the siege, the findings of missing persons, issuing verdicts against the controversial NRO and privatisation, and issuing subpoena regarding the extrajudicial killing of Akbar Bugti, in 2006.
+Failing to reach a compromise and subdue the judiciary, Musharraf authorised the decree of sacking around 70 senior justices including, the Chief Justice Iftikhar Chaudhry, immediately and declared the state of emergency on 9 November 2007.
 Virtually suspending the supreme law of the land, the constitution of the country, the massive nationwide demonstration and anger erupted against President Musharraf.

 Though, this action and its responses are generally related to the controversies surrounding the re-election of Musharraf during the presidential election that had occurred on 6 October 2007, and also was claimed by the government to be the reaction to the actions by militants in Waziristan.

 2008 general election

-On 27 December 2007, Pakistani opposition leader and former Prime Minister Benazir Bhutto was assassinated upon leaving a political rally for the Pakistan Peoples Party (PPP) in Rawalpindi, Pakistan.
+On 27 December 2007, Pakistani opposition leader and former Prime Minister Benazir Bhutto was assassinated upon leaving a political rally for the Pakistan People's Party (PPP) in Rawalpindi, Pakistan.
 A suicidal assassin reportedly fired shots in Bhutto's direction just prior to detonating an explosive pellet-laden vest, killing approximately 24 people and wounding many more.

-Ultimately, President General Musharraf and his military establishment blamed the attack on al-Qaeda, but this was contradicted following day, when Baitullah Mehsud sent a statement to the media saying that he and al-Qaeda had "no involvement in the murder of the former Prime Minister", and that they believed that Musharraf was responsible.
+Ultimately, President General Musharraf and his military establishment blamed the attack on Al-Qaeda, but this was contradicted following day, when Baitullah Mehsud sent a statement to the media saying that he and Al-Qaeda had "no involvement in the murder of the former Prime Minister", and that they believed that Musharraf was responsible.
 The violence spread all over the country and national media broadcast the wave of violence across the country that left 58 people dead, including four police officers.
 Most of the violence was directed at Musharraf and his political party, PML(Q).
 Opposition parties, notably the PPP, branded PML(Q) as "Qatil League" (lit.
 Murderer's League).
 Benazir Bhutto had previously survived an assassination attempt made on her life during her homecoming which left 139 people dead and hundreds wounded.